Reagent

 Description

-In addition, in vivo-jetPEI is an effective carrier for local gene and siRNA delivery such as intratumoral or topical application on the skin.
+In addition,polyethylenimine transfection reagent(in vivo)is an effective carrier for local gene and sirna delivery such as intratumoral or topical application on the skin.

 Storage